Tips for parents of young entrepreneurs

 9. Consequences for your welfare benefit and child budget

 If your child is under the age of 18, there is no limit to their additional earnings from their business.
 Their earnings will not be deducted from your welfare benefit.
 However, your benefit may change.
-If your child is aged 21 or older, your benefit might be lowered (in Dutch).
-This is because the municipality will regard your child as a housemate.
 Contact your municipality for information about what impacts the amount of your welfare benefit.

 What your child earns does not count towards the child budget (kindgebonden budget).
 However, the assets of children under 18 living at home do count.
 Check the conditions of the child budget (in Dutch).